-(Amd) 3.4.6 Fireworks.
+(Add) 3.4.6 Fireworks.
 Any composition or device for the purpose of producing a visible or an audible effect for entertainment purposes by combustion, deflagration or detonation that meets the definition of 1.3G fireworks or 1.4G fireworks.
 See also section 29-356 of the Connecticut General Statutes.
 Sparklers and Fountains.
 See definition under Sparklers and Fountains.

 Fireworks, 1.3G.
 Large fireworks devices, which are explosive materials, intended for use in fireworks displays and designed to produce audible or visible effects by combustion, deflagration or detonation.
 Such 1.3G fireworks include, but are not limited to, firecrackers containing more than 130 milligrams (2 grains) of explosive composition, aerial shells containing more than 40 grams of pyrotechnic composition and other display pieces which exceed the limits for classification as 1.4G fireworks.
-Such 1.3G fireworks are also described as Fireworks, UN 0335 by the DOT.
+Such 1.3G fireworks are also identified as Fireworks, UN-0335 pursuant to 49.CFR 172.101.

 Fireworks, 1.4G.
-Small fireworks devices containing restricted amounts of pyrotechnic composition designed primarily to produce visible or audible effects by combustion or deflagration that complies with the construction, chemical composition and labeling regulations of the DOTn for Fireworks, UN 0336, and the U.S. Consumer Product Safety Commission as set forth in CPSC 16 CFR Parts 1500 and 1507.
+Small fireworks devices containing restricted amounts of pyrotechnic composition designed primarily to produce visible or audible effects by combustion or deflagration which comply with the construction, chemical composition and labeling for Fireworks, UN 0336, pursuant to CFR 172.101 and those set forth in 16 CFR Parts 1500 and 1507.